-The requirement that the cosmological principle must be obeyed is the cause26 of a fundamental fuzziness of the quaternionic Hilbert model.
-It is the reason of existence of quantum physics.
+The requirement that the cosmological principle must be obeyed is one of the causes of a fundamental fuzziness of the quaternionic Hilbert model.
+Another cause is the requirement that coherence between subsequent progression steps must not be too stiff.
+These causes are the reason of existence of quantum physics.